Early Germanic culture: Calendar

+The early Germanic calendars were the regional calendars used among the Germanic peoples before they adopted the Julian calendar in the Early Middle Ages.
+The calendars were an element of early Germanic culture.
+The Germanic peoples had names for the months that varied by region and dialect, but they were later replaced with local adaptations of the Julian month names.
+Records of Old English and Old High German month names date to the 8th and 9th centuries, respectively.
+Old Norse month names are attested from the 13th century.
+As with most pre-modern calendars, the reckoning used in early Germanic culture was likely lunisolar.
+As an example, the Runic calendar developed in medieval Sweden was lunisolar, fixing the beginning of the year at the first full moon after winter solstice.

 Funerary practices

-In Neolithic Northern Europe, the deceased were generally buried by inhumation.

-By the early Bronze Age, cremation became more frequent, and eventually universal.
-The deceased was generally burnt at a funeral pyre, while his weapons and other possessions were placed in an urn for burial.
-Leading members of the community were sometimes buried in burial mounds.
 During the Pre-Roman Iron Age, the possessions of the deceased was sometimes placed in a hollowed-out grave without an urn.
 During the Roman period, urns were typically placed in flat graves.

 The deceased was buried along with his possessions so that he could bring them to the afterlife.
 Such possessions included weapons, personal adornments and other belongings, sometimes including the owner's horse and even his boat.
 In certain rare cases the deceased was even buried along with several of his servants, who would be slain for the purpose.

 Tacitus reports that certain Germanic individuals were inhumated in mound graves.
 Archaeological evidence does not suggest that this was a common practice.

 Cremation appears to have been much more common and long lasting in Scandinavia than in other Germanic territories.

 Among the coastal and island peoples of the north, the deceased was often placed with all his possessions in his boat, and then set on fire.
 Boat burials remained common in later times, even when inhumation was reintroduced.
 In such burials, the body was often placed in a boat over which a burial mound was erected.

 Inhumation became common again during the Migration period.
 Since such graves were often arranged in long rows, they have been called row-graves.
 They are not distinguished by mounds.
 Often they were arranged on either side of a high-way.
-This was a practice that had survived from Neolithic times.